-Luckily, Lodgify’s property management system includes a set of automatic templates that you can use to speed up communication with your guests – and it works on Airbnb too!
+Luckily, Lodgify’s Airbnb property management software includes a set of automatic templates that you can use to speed up communication with your guests.
 Any message you receive or send on Airbnb will automatically appear on your Lodgify account.
 Likewise, you can communicate with your Airbnb guests through your Lodgify account.
 All your messages are synced into one centralized platform.

 6. Underestimating the Workload

 One of the main mistakes made by hosts on Airbnb is underestimating the commitment, attention to detail, organization and effort required.
 Of course, the more properties you rent out, the more work you have.
 But even if you only list an apartment or a single room, there are things you definitely have to deal with.

 These include cleanliness, replacing amenities e.g. toilet paper, coffee capsules, managing check-in and check-out, looking after the rental, etc.

 If you underestimate the workload and don’t keep up with any of the tasks, your business will be below the standard expected by the guest.
 This can seriously damage the reputation of your rental and lead to negative reviews and a decline in bookings.

 So it’s important to stay on top of all your tasks by being planned and organized.
 Make a list of everything that needs to be done between each guest turnover and prioritize the most important tasks.

 7. Not Being Informed about Laws and Regulations in Your Area